1886 Belfast riots: Background

 In the late 19th century, Catholics began to migrate in large numbers to the prosperous city of Belfast in search of work.
 By the time of the riots, Catholics made up over one-third of the population of the city.
 This migration brought with it sectarian tensions as Catholics and Protestants competed for jobs.
 As the minority, Catholics found themselves discriminated against in this area and were kept at the lower end of the labour market.

 At this time there was a real possibility that the British government would establish a devolved Irish parliament (see Irish Home Rule Movement).
 Belfast Catholics believed that a devolved Irish government would be sympathetic to their situation and end the discrimination.
 Belfast Protestants believed this too, and feared the end of their privileged position.

 In April 1886, Prime Minister William Gladstone introduced a Home Rule Bill.
 The Bill was defeated in the House of Commons on 8 June.
+The future Leader of the Conservative Party (UK), Lord Randolph Churchill visited Belfast after the defeat of the Bill where he made speeches against the possibility of future Home Rule Bills.
+He was said to have "...excited sectarian passions which expressed themselves in horrible assaults on the Nationalist minority."